umalabs/correlated-authorization/README.md

 ## VII.
 Authority Boundaries, Interactions and Scenarios

 &emsp;The <em>correlated&nbsp;authorization</em> framework allows us to indirectly (through the client) link identity providers with authorization services governed by different authorities that are not required to share information or collaborate.

-&emsp;The following scenarios demonstrate a system of trust between two authorities that allows the conveyance of identity information from identity providers to authorization services across security domain boundaries.
+The following scenarios demonstrate a system of trust between two authorities that allows the conveyance of identity information from identity providers to authorization services across security domain boundaries.

 #### *A. Identity Federation Scenario*